COVID: EU pulls out all stops to boost vaccine rollout | DW | 07.04.2021

 EMA also loosened regulations for how long the BioNTech vaccine must be stored at ultralow temperatures.

-The moves could speed up the bloc's lagging vaccine production and distribution.
+The moves could speed up the bloc's vaccine production and distribution effort.

 Still, some vaccine makers like Germany's CureVac say they are facing challenges in boosting production in Europe.